Litigation Against Pharmaceutical Companies

 Along with physical and mental injuries, damages include a plaintiff’s medical bills, lost wages, other identifiable economic damages, and punitive damages, which are awarded at trial to “punish” unruly defendants for their bad conduct.
 Unfortunately, bad conduct is often the root cause of defective and dangerous pharmaceutical drugs and medical devices injuring thousands of patients.

-If you or a loved one has sustained pharmaceutical drug or medical device injuries at the hands of Big Pharma, you have very little time to act to discuss your legal rights with a pharmaceutical lawyer or drug injury attorney.
+If you or a loved one has sustained pharmaceutical drug or medical device injuries at the hands of Big Pharma, you have very little time to act to discuss your legal rights with a pharmaceutical lawyer.

 At Searcy Denney, our nationally recognized pharmaceutical lawyers are standing by to evaluate your injuries and provide you with the advice you need.
 Contact our office today by calling (800) 780-8607 or completing a case inquiry form on our website to receive a free case evaluation.